Good morning on this last Sunday of November! I hope you had a good holiday week.

 When Friday dawned, we were up bright and early because I like to get my Black Friday Sale Guide updated first thing in the morning and the girls actually got up at 6AM to go shopping.

-They got back around lunchtime, and we drug David out of bed and all went to a tree farm to get our Christmas tree.
+They got back around lunchtime, and we drug D out of bed and all went to a tree farm to get our Christmas tree.